Gryposaurus: Description

 Gryposaurus was a hadrosaurid of typical size and shape; one of the best specimens of this genus, the nearly complete type specimen of Kritosaurus incurvimanus (now regarded as a synonym of Gryposaurus notabilis) came from an animal about 8.2 m long.
-This specimen also has the best example of skin impressions for Gryposaurus, showing this dinosaur to have had several different types of scalation: pyramidal, ridged, limpet-shaped scutes upwards of 3.8 centimeters long (1.5 inches) on the flank and tail; uniform polygonal scales on the neck and sides of the body; and pyramidal structures, flattened side-to-side, with fluted sides, longer than tall and found along the top of the back in a single midline row.
+This specimen also has the best example of skin impressions for Gryposaurus, showing this dinosaur to have had several different types of scalation: pyramidal, ridged, limpet-shaped feature scales forming scutes upwards of 3.8 centimeters long (1.5 inches) on the flank and tail; uniform polygonal basement scales on the neck and sides of the body; and pyramidal structures, flattened side-to-side, with fluted sides, longer than tall and found along the top of the back in a single midline row.
 In 2016, Gregory S. Paul estimated the size of G. latidens at 7.5 m in length and 2.5 MT in body mass and the other two species (G. notabilis and G. monumentensis) at 8 m in length and 3 MT in body mass.

 The three named species of Gryposaurus differ in details of the skull and lower jaw.
 The prominent nasal arch found in this genus is formed from the paired nasal bones.
 In profile view, they rise into a rounded hump in front of the eyes, reaching a height as tall as the highest point of the back of the skull.
 The skeleton is known in great detail, making it a useful point of reference for other duckbill skeletons.